Neurogami/AnimataP5-ng/README.md

 The example also allows you to play with the `fixed` property of the shoulder joints as well as use the mouse to move the location of the wrist joint.

+## Examples ##

+There is a simple example showing the rendering of multiple scenes.

+For more complex examples, please see [https://github.com/JustTheBestParts/OSC-Demos](https://github.com/JustTheBestParts/OSC-Demos).

+Those examples use [Open Sound Control](http://osc.justthebestparts.com/) to control the content of the scenes.

 ## License ##

 Sadly, the original Animata source has been released under the GNU GPL v3, and if this code is based on that code then the GPL extends to this code as well.